-• NON-RECURRING MITIGATION FOR THE PROTECTION OF POTENTIAL ARCHAEOLOGICAL RESOURCES: This review indicates that no known potential archaeological target exists in the area of proposed coring and CPT tests within the Federal waters of the Outer Continental Shelf (OCS).
-There are significant portions of the project area within the OCS that have received either limited or no previous archaeological survey, and these areas are likely to contain additional archaeological materials that may be impacted by the proposed operations.
+• NON-RECURRING MITIGATION FOR THE PROTECTION OF POTENTIAL ARCHAEOLOGICAL RESOURCES: This review indicates that no known archaeological targets exist within the area of proposed coring operations within the Federal waters of the Outer Continental Shelf (OCS).
+Significant portions of the project area within the OCS have received either limited or no previous archaeological survey.
+These areas could contain additional archaeological materials that may be impacted by the proposed operations.

-If the applicant discovers man-made debris that appears to indicate the presence of a shipwreck (e.g., a sonar image or visual confirmation of an iron, steel, or wooden hull, wooden timbers, anchors, concentrations of man-made objects such as bottles or ceramics, piles of ballast rock, aircraft wreckage or remains) within or adjacent to the proposed action area during the proposed survey operations, they will be required to immediately halt operations, take steps to ensure that the site is not disturbed in any way, and contact the BOEM Regional Supervisor for Environment within 48-hours of its discovery.
-They must cease all operations within 1,000 feet (305 meters) of the site until the Regional Director instructs you on what steps you must take to assess the site's potential historic significance and what steps you must take to protect it.
-If an ROV impacts any submerged object, then the applicant must also submit a report detailing each instance of this activity.
-This report should include the coordinates of the impact in NAD 1927 (to DGPS accuracy), a description of the submerged object, any damage that may have resulted from the core/CPT placement or retrieval operations, and any photographic or video imagery that is collected.
-The applicant must submit a copy of any data collected as a result of these investigations.
+If the applicant discovers human-made debris that appears to indicate the presence of a shipwreck (e.g., a sonar image or visual confirmation of an iron, steel, or wooden hull, wooden timbers, anchors, concentrations of human-made objects, such as bottles or ceramics, piles of ballast rock, aircraft wreckage or remains) within or adjacent to the area during the proposed survey operations, the applicant will be required to immediately halt operations, take steps to ensure that the site is not disturbed in any way, and contact the BOEM Regional Supervisor of the Office of Environment within 48-hours of its discovery.
+The applicant must cease all operations within 1,000 feet (305 meters) of the site until the Regional Director instructs them on what steps must be taken to assess the site's potential historic significance and what steps must be taken to protect it.
+If operations impact any submerged object, the applicant must also submit a report detailing each instance of this activity.
+This report should include the coordinates of the impact (to DGPS accuracy), a description of the submerged object, any damage that may have resulted from the placement or retrieval operations, and any photographic and/or video imagery that is collected.
+The applicant must also submit a copy of any data collected as a result of these investigations.

-Following completion of fieldwork, the applicant must submit as-placed plats, at a scale of 1-inch = 1,000 ft, of all cores relative to the listed target and the avoidance boundary.
-If remote-sensing survey data is collected for any reason during the course of this project (i.e., side-scan sonar, sector-scan sonar, multi-beam bathymetry, or magnetometer) then the applicant must submit copies of this data to BOEM.
+Following the completion of fieldwork, the applicant must submit as-placed plats, at a scale of 1-inch = 1,000 ft, of all cores relative to the listed target and the avoidance boundary.
+If remote-sensing survey data is collected for any reason during the course of this project (i.e., side-scan sonar, sector-scan sonar, multi-beam bathymetry, or magnetometer), the applicant must submit copies of these data to BOEM.